 The AI Agent Revolution

 Unlike traditional software that follows rigid instructions, AI agents can interpret ambiguous goals, break them into actionable steps, and adapt when things do not go as planned.
-They represent a paradigm shift from tools that assist humans to systems that can independently accomplish objectives.
+They represent a fundamental change from tools that assist humans to systems that can independently accomplish objectives.

 AI neural network visualization